 Consistency is one of the highly admired qualities in a person.
 Being consistent in what we do, may it be work, study, or business starts with knowing the reason why we’re doing something.

 One blogger Marie Forleo shared some of her tips on how to be consistently consistent which are knowing our “why” and picking our battles.
 Knowing the reason why we’re working, waking up early every day, why we hustle, etc., helps us stay committed or persevering.
 Not only does consistency simplify our life but it also helps in not getting ourselves burnt out.

 19. Hydrate yourself every now and then

 Water is obviously one of our basic necessities.
 We hear doctors, nutritionists, dieticians, and health trainers’ recommendations of drinking at least 6 to 8 glasses of water every day.
-Mainly, it’s because of their health benefits to our body which we’re all aware of.
+Mainly, it’s because of their health benefits to our bodies which we’re all aware of.
 It regulates our brain function and mood.

-For me, I used to drink less.
+Me, I used to drink less.
 I don’t know why.
 Maybe, I get so immersed in what I’m doing that I neglect drinking my water dosage.
 But I do my best to make it a habit to drink water first thing in the morning and some glasses of it during the day.
 I have never felt so much better then.

 20. Create an Inbox for your brain

 Ali Abdaal, as I previously mentioned, is known for his productivity and life lessons videos on YouTube.
 In one of his videos, he mentioned how creating an “inbox for your brain” could improve our life.